jasper-zanjani/coding/docs/GTK/Study/99-taiko-tutorial.md

 ## 12. HeaderBar

-[HeaderBar][Gtk.HeaderBar] is the widget that allows creation of custom title bars for windows.
+`HeaderBar` (1) is the widget that allows creation of custom title bars for windows.
+{: .annotate }

+1.

+    --8<-- "includes/gtk/callouts/gtkheaderbar.md"

 === "Builder"